Disconnected: How phones affect our relationships | DW | 05.05.2021

 "Smartphones allow us to be connected to our loved ones easily through texts and calls, but sometimes when they intrude upon our face-to-face conversations it can be a problem," said Genavee Brown, a psychology lecturer at Northumbria University in the UK.

-He found that most older teachers saw smartphone use as disrespectful, but younger teachers would start to self evaluate and wonder if their teaching abilities were the reason students were not engaged.
+He found that most older teachers saw smartphone use as disrespectful, but younger teachers would start to self-evaluate and wonder whether their teaching abilities were the reason students were not engaged.

-But it is not only the person being phubbed that experiences negative effects from phone use.
+But it is not only the person being phubbed who experiences negative effects from phone use.

 Brown's research, published in the journal Emerging Adulthood in 2016, showed that the longer pairs of friends used their phones, the lower the quality of their interactions.
 The study found that all participants had worse interactions when they used their phones, regardless of how close they were as friends.

-Another study of 300 people, published in the Journal of Experimental Psychology in 2017, found that those who had their phone on the table during a dinner with family or friends felt more distracted, which made them enjoy their time with others less.
+Another study of 300 people, published in the Journal of Experimental Psychology in 2017, found that those who had their phones on the table during dinner with family or friends felt more distracted, which made them enjoy their time with others less.

 "In small talk, it is actually standard for everyone to have their phone in their hand," Milena, 17, from Germany, told DW.
 "Because young people have normalized this, I don't find it rude, but I don't find it pleasant.
 I personally don't like it when another person is talking and they check their mobile in between."